-17National Center for HIV/AIDS, Viral Hepatitis, STI, and TB Prevention at the state/county, year, sex and age group level; it also contains the population of each respective group.
+STI: Data on HIV, chlamydia, gonorrhea, syphilis come from the CDC NCHHSTP database (CDC, 2023).
+The database contains the number of diagnosed cases of each STI at the state/county, year, sex and age group level; it also contains the population of each respective group.
 Using the number of cases and the population we construct our outcome variable - the STI rate per 100K population.
 Our main sample includes male and female (separately) aged 13 and up for the years 2008-2018.
 Data is available for all of the 50 states and the District of Columbia.
 Additional analyses use different age groups, and county level data.

 Two points are important to mention with respect to the STI data.
 First, although we are interested in STIs incurred by gay men, there is no comprehensive data on STI diagnoses by sexual orientation.
 Nonetheless, as mentioned in Subsection 2.2, the majority of male gonorrhea and syphilis cases are attributable to MSM, as well as about a third of male chlamydia cases.
 We discuss this further in the results section.
 Second, certain STIs might by asymptomatic in some men.
-However, since the overwhelming majority of gay men routinely test for STIs18, asymptomatic STIs are likely to be detected close to infection.
+However, since the overwhelming majority of gay men routinely test for STIs, asymptomatic STIs are likely to be detected close to infection.
 Therefore, gay men's STI diagnoses are likely to be indicative of contemporaneous sexual behavior.

-PrEP: Data on PrEP use come from AIDSVu (AIDSVu, 2019), an online source of HIV related data.
+PrEP: Data on PrEP use come from AIDSVu, an online source of HIV related data (AIDSVu, 2019).
 AIDSVu reports the number of PrEP users and the rates per 100K at the state/county, year, sex and age group level.
 The AIDSVu PrEP data was constructed by researchers at the Rollins School of Public Health at Emory University in conjunction with Gilead Sciences, Inc., the manufacturer of PrEP.
-The data is based on Symphony Health patient-level prescription data from a sample of pharmacies, hospitals, outpatient facilities, and physician practices across the United States.
-It encompasses all prescription payment types (Including Medicare Part D and Medicaid).
-Since the prescriptions were for Emtricitabine/Tenofovir Disoproxil Fumarate, which besides PrEP is also used for other indications (such as HIV treatment), Gilead used a stringent algorithm to identify those prescriptions which were indeed PrEP.
-Prescriptions that could not be attributed to a specific indication were removed, although a certain share of those were PrEP.
-In addition, prescriptions from certain closed healthcare systems that did not share data with Symphony Health were not included.
-Therefore, the PrEP use data slightly underestimates the number of PrEP users.
-A minimum duration of 30 days was required for an individual to be considered a PrEP user, and to be considered a user in a given year, at least one day of that 30-day minimum period was required to fall within that calendar year.
+The data is based on Symphony Health patient-level prescription data from a sample of pharmacies, hospitals, outpatient facilities, and physician practices across the United States and encompasses all prescription payment